TomLi515/Code_Samples/README.md

 Each multi-turn dialogue has ten retrieved documents.
 I have innovatively designed a combination of RoBERTa and graph models like GCN and GAT to derive multi-turn dialogue embeddings. \
 Document embeddings, derived from RoBERTa, calculate the similarity with the multi-turn dialogue embeddings.
 A Soft Pairwise Loss, specially tailored for retrieval and ranking tasks, is applied during training.

-## train.sh
+## train_gcn.sh

-This is the .sh file that sets up and runs train.py.
+This is the .sh file that sets up and runs train.py. bf16, gradient checkpointing, and gradient accumulation are applied.

+## gcn_neg6_turn_final.log

+The sample log file that records the training setups, training process, and training results.